 This card has an auto-pay feature, as well as the ability to sign up for alerts, making it that much easier to pay on time, every time, the most important element of building your credit.

-This card has no sign-up bonus and no ongoing rewards, and the regular APR is 23.99% variable, although it also has no annual fee.
+This card has no sign-up bonus and no ongoing rewards, and the regular APR is 22.49% (Variable), although it also has no annual fee.

-Why it’s the best low interest credit card for people with no credit
+Why it’s the best for building credit for people with no credit

 Capital One® QuicksilverOne® Cash Rewards Credit Card